enzosv/cryptowhales/README.md

 * Consider timescale db for smaller footprint
 * Rename cold wallets to accumulators and hot wallets to sellers
 * Merge with [Whale Summary](https://github.com/enzosv/whalesummary)
+* Setup own nodes and query direct from blockchain

 # How it is analyzed